OTUSOFE365025/assignment2-swing-mvc-group-27-crn-43510/README.md

 ## 📌 Question 1: Swing Framework

 **Q: What is the purpose of the Swing framework?**

+The Swing framework is a Java Graphical User Interface (GUI) toolkit which provides a wide range of user interface components for building graphical desktop applications.
+It is part of Java Foundation Classes (JFC) and is built on top of the Abstract Window Toolkit (AWT).
+It provides more flexible, lightweight and platform independent components than AWT.
+Swing also supports a pluggable look and feel feature, that allows the appearance of an interface to be changed at runtime without code modification.

+Swing provides commonly used components such as JButton, JLabel, and JTextField for building interactive and user-friendly interfaces.

+By implementing the Model-View-Controller (MVC) pattern across its components, Swing ensures a clear separation between data, user interface and control logic, resulting in interfaces that are easier to maintain, extend and customize.

 **Class Diagram of Swing Components (Draft):**